September 2019: Joan Dempsey from MUSIC GENERATION continues her wonderful work with 1st to 3rd classes.

 September 2018: This school year we are fortunate once again to have MUSIC GENERATION in the school.
-Joan Dempsey teachers a Foundation Course to 1st and 2nd class.
-In 3rd Class, Joan teaches choir.
+Joan Dempsey teaches a Foundation Course to 1st and 2nd class.
+In 3rd class, Joan teaches choir.

 June 2018: We here in St. Brigid’s were very sad to say goodbye to Eimear Saunders, who taught music to us here in Music Generation.
 Eimear is a truly wonderful teacher and musician.
 We will miss her and wish her all the best in her future career.

 MUSIC WEEK was held in the school 17th-21st June.
 It has been a busy week.
 Mobile Music Machine visited fourth and sixth class.
 The students were mesmerized.
 Renowned violinist Alan Smale (and musician friends) visited first to third class.
 Once again it was as if the children were under a spell while the music played.
 That did not stop them asking some very direct questions, like how much they got paid (not a great deal but they LOVE their work) and how much the instruments cost (a huge amount!)

 Eimear Saunders from MUSIC GENERATION prepared all classes for ‘The Big Sing’.
 The whole school was there and sang rounds in harmony.
 It sounded very melodious.

 Later in the week Eimear worked with 5th and 6th where they sang pop songs and play their instruments.